 - As far as accounting principles, I'm going to assume you know nothing.
 And that's OK.
 If you've been running your business for a while, you probably have some basic bookkeeping principles down.
 That's great, and it will help you get up to speed.
 But if you don't, you're OK.
-I'll point you to some videos and other information that will show you some basic concepts that will be enough. - The screenshots I've used in this quide were taken using Mac OS 10.8 (Mountain Lion).
+I'll point you to some videos and other information that will show you some basic concepts that will be enough. - The screenshots I've used in this guide were mainly taken using Mac OS 10.8 (Mountain Lion) and some with Mac OS 10.9 (Mavericks).